yagil/tokmon/README.md

 > For best results, make sure to check that you have the latest pricing.

 ## Current Limitations
+1. `tokmon` currently only works for monitoring Python programs that use `Requests` (like OpenAI's client library)
-1. Event streaming: `tokmon` buffers Server-Sent Events (SSE) until the `data: [DONE]` chunk is received.
+2. Event streaming: `tokmon` buffers Server-Sent Events (SSE) until the `data: [DONE]` chunk is received.
 If the monitored program leverages event streaming, its behavior will be modified.
     - Status: looking into it.
 Pull requests welcome.
-2. If your monitored program makes calls to more than 1 type of OpenAI models, your accounting will be incorrect (e.g. both gpt-3.5-turbo and gpt-4 at the same program.)
+3. If your monitored program makes calls to more than 1 type of OpenAI models, your accounting will be incorrect (e.g. both gpt-3.5-turbo and gpt-4 at the same program.)
     - Status: it's on the list.

 ## Contributing